Focal-JMLab: Slatefiber cone (2019)

 Developed with the Chora range, the Slatefiber cone is a membrane composed of recycled non-woven carbon fibres and thermoplastic polymer.
 Made in France at Focal, this "slate effect" cone provides a dynamic and rich sound.

+Frak tweeter (2022)

+In 2022, Focal engineers developed the FRAK tweeter, which was used in the K2 Power M range of kits.
+The cone was made of aluminium and magnesium, combined with an M-shaped profile.